angelavuong/ansible/README.md

 $ ansible-playbook ~/ansible_azure_workshop/azure_create_complete_vm.yml
 ```

 5. Verify no errors/failures occurred during the run.
+You can also verify the VM was created through the Azure management UI

 6. SSH from your Ansible VM to your new VM (called myVM) via SSH: